michaelfester/docs/docs/guides/intermediate/actions.md

 This table is a good example.
 It shows a lot of information but is really compact.

-1. There’s search and filtering
+1. There's search and filtering
 2. At the top of the List, we have our main Actions and a dropdown menu for even more.
 3. Each item has its own Buttons, to edit or contact the landlord
 4. Each item also has its own dropdown menu.